 Parents and family are often the first to suspect their children may be in turmoil and in need of counseling.
-It can be very frustrating for them to help when their student is striving to become autonomous and may be resistant to parental input.
+There may be times when students need a parent or family member to listen and allow them to vent about their frustrations, fears, anger, and sadness.
+There also may be times that can be very frustrating for parents as their student is striving to become autonomous and may be resistant to parental input.

 Suggestions for Talking with Your Student